 3. Break out of the information bubble by reading more books and printed material.
 At least this way you can be certain that the information or entertainment you’re consuming hasn’t been curated by a machine to fit your supposed preferences.

-*Bonus Tip* Remeber that we can all benefit from finding mental, physical and emotional stimuli elsewhere - take a walk, have lunch with a friend, basically engage in more real-life activities that make you forget about your phone.
+*Bonus Tip* Remember that we can all benefit from finding mental, physical and emotional stimuli elsewhere - take a walk, have lunch with a friend, basically engage in more real-life activities that make you forget about your phone.
+And, if you need an extra-hand in focusing, try out NOOTRO-FOCUS, our cognitive supplement that helps you focus on the task at hand.

 Discover The Journal